fbpx | The Oslo School of Architecture and Design

 In 2016 Callejas was one of the three finalists for the Rolex mentor and protege arts initiative.

-In 2016 LCLA was selected as on the the seven best new studios by Metropolis Magazine.
+In 2016 LCLA was selected as on the seven best new studios by Metropolis Magazine.

-Since 2008 Luis Callejas has received diverse recognitions in twenty five design competitions.
-His works were exhibited recently at the first Chicago Architecture Biennial, the 2016 Lisbon triennial, the 2016 Oslo Architecture Triennial, the 2019 Seoul architecture biennale, the 2010 Latin American Architecture biennial and 2018 and 2021 Venice Biennials among others.
+His works have been exhibited recently at the first Chicago Architecture Biennial, the 2016 Lisbon triennial, the 2016 Oslo Architecture Triennial, the 2019 Seoul architecture biennale, the 2010 Latin American Architecture biennial and 2018 and 2021 Venice Biennials among others.

-Some of his works were acquired by the permanet colellection at the Carnegie Art Museum in 2021.
+Some of his works were acquired by the permanent collection at the Carnegie Art Museum in 2021.

 Callejas is the author of Pamphlet Architecture 33 (Princeton Architectural Press, NY).
 The competition for PA33 asked previous authors in the series to nominate the architects and theorists whose work represents the most exciting design and research in the field today.

-Works and texts by Callejas have been published Abitare, Domus, Metropolis, Jola, Harvard design magazine, Praxis, Mark, C3, Scape, DeArq, Architectural review, LA Times among others.
+Works and texts by Callejas have been published in Casabella, Abitare, Domus, Metropolis, Jola, Harvard design magazine, Praxis, Mark, C3, Scape, DeArq, Architectural review, LA Times among others.

 Previous teaching appointments and visiting professorships include: Yale school of architecture (Architecture 2020), Harvard University Graduate School of Design (Architecture and Landscape Architecture 2011-2016), Patrick Geddes fellow at the University of Edinburgh (2019), Porto academy (2021), Visiting professor in urban design at the University of Toronto (2012), Oslo School of Architecture and Design (Landscape Architecture, 2011), Tromsø Academy of Landscape and Territorial Studies (Landscape Architecture 2014), RMIT Melbourne (landscape architecture 2013), Escola Da Cidade, Sao Paulo (Architecture and Urbanism (2011), Universidad Pontificia Bolivariana, Medellin (Architecture 2009 - 2011)